Did you recently see a mystery BLACK and WHITE bird in Oregon?

 If so, I’m guessing you are trying to identify the species correctly!

 Well, you’re in the right place.
 Below, you will learn about the different BLACK and WHITE birds found in Oregon.
 I’ve included high-quality pictures and range maps to help you!

 Fortunately, many of the black and white birds listed below visit bird feeders, so you have a great chance of attracting them to your yard.
 If you’re incredibly fortunate, you may even see one at my bird feeding station right now!
 I have a LIVE high-definition camera watching my bird feeders 24/7. 🙂

-14 BLACK and WHITE birds that live in Oregon:
+14 BLACK and WHITE birds in Oregon:

 #1.
 White-breasted Nuthatch